OutSystems/OutSystems.SetupTools/examples/DeployOnPrem/README.md

 5. Configure the platform normally."Apply and Exit"
     * **IMPORTANT**: Say NO when the configuration tool ask you to install Service Center

-6. Go back to the shell and press ENTER to finish the setup.
+6. Go back to the powershell and press ENTER to finish the setup.

 ## Offline machines